sawmon71293/NaviWheel/README.md

 # NaviWheel
-Ride share app using PHP, Laravel and Vue
+Ride share app using PHP, Laravel, Vue and Postgres.